 OIP is the only program within Oregon whose sole mission is to actively track inmates’ claims of innocence, investigate those claims, test DNA and other scientific evidence, and litigate when appropriate.
 Read more about student opportunities/work : http://www.oregoninnocence.org/students/

-Students will assist local trial and appellate attorneys in researching and drafting amicus briefs.
-Students must be available to work at least 10-20 hours week.
-3Ls only.
-2 Positions.
+Students must be available to work at least 5-10 hours week.

-Application: Please send as a single pdf attachment your (i) resume, (ii) 1pg cover letter briefly explaining your background and interest in working with OJRC, (ii) 5-10pg writing sample, and (iv) contact information for two references to email@example.com.
-Please include in the subject line your full name and the position(s) you are applying for (you may apply to more than one position with the same application).
+Application: Please send as a single pdf attachment your (i) resume, (ii) 1pg cover letter briefly explaining your background and interest in working with the Oregon Innocence Project, and (iii) contact information for two references to email@example.com.
+Please include in the subject line "OIPApplication."

 Questions?
 Please contact Bobbin Singh, Executive Director, as Singh@ojrc.org